ashwinipokle/dimensionality-reduction/readme.txt

 	|U^T * U - I|_2

-This value will determine how orthogonal the matrices produced by this algorithm are and will validate the correctness of the algorithm (Smaller the value of L2-norm, better the results) .
+This value will determine how orthogonal the matrices produced by this algorithm are and will validate the correctness of the algorithm.

-I will soon supply code for the same.